Local rigidity of manifolds with hyperbolic cusps II. Nonlinear theory: Geometric setup

-Since we want to state results in some generality, we will consider the following setup: we are given a non-compact manifold $N$ with a finite number of ends $N_\ell$, which take the form
+In the main arguments, we will need to consider manifolds constructed out of cusp manifolds such as the unit tangent bundle of a Riemannian manifold with exactly hyperbolic metric in the cusps.
+As a consequence, we introduce the following slightly more general geometric setup: we are given a non-compact manifold $N$ with a finite number of ends $N_\ell$, which take the form $N_\ell \simeq Z_{\ell,a}\times F_\ell$, where $Z_{\ell,a} = \{ z \in Z_\ell\ |\ y(z)> a\}$, and